rails/rails/guides/source/autoloading_and_reloading_constants.md

 However, you cannot autoload from the autoload paths, which are managed by the `main` autoloader.
 This applies to code in `config/initializers` as well as application or engines initializers.

 Why?
 Initializers only run once, when the application boots.
 They do not run again on reloads.
-If the application used a reloadable class in an initializer, and the class was edited, on reload changes would not be reflected in whatever the initializer did.
+If an initializer used a reloadable class or module, edits to them would not be reflected in that initial code, thus becoming stale.
 Therefore, referring to reloadable constants during initialization is disallowed.

 Let's see what to do instead.